persteenolsen/umbraco-17-starter-two/README.md

 - Open https : // localhost:44317 in your Browser and follow the instructions

+Note: For install in a specific dir use:

+- dotnet new umbraco --output dotnet-10-mvc-umbraco --name MvcUmbraco

 # Migrations custom MVC

 Run the command below if there is no Migration